LAND ACKNOWLEDGEMENT

 Be sure to be inclusive.
 Indigenous peoples are diverse and each a sovereign nation.
 Do not practice pan-Indigenism; we do not say she is 'European' if she said she is Italian.
 So we do not say she is 'Indigenous' when she has said she is Mohawk.
 If you don't know, ask.
 Indigenous people are very proud and it we feel a shift in equity when you better understand who we are.

 Do not be afraid to call out the injustices.
 You may not be personally to blame for ethnic cleansing policies but a humble person will admit that residential schools, infant child apprehension, sterilization of Indigenous women and all aligning assimilation actions were put in motion by European parents/grandparents and/or ancestors.
-We are counting on you you to make change and bring justice to the forefront.
+This erasure is still a mandate - there are still 'birth alerts', overrepresentation in prisons, an epidemic of murdered and unsolved cases of missing women, overrepresentation in foster care and the pending erasure of the Indian Act and sovereign lands.

 Land, People, Plants, Water, Animals and Air